mdtanker/polartoolkit/docs/contribute.md

 Follow all the above instructions for building the docs

-Increase the version number in `pyproject.toml`

-Recreate the poetry environment without the dev packages:
+Build the package locally into the /dist folder:

-    make poetry_env
+  make build

-Then run the following:
+Upload the dist files to Test PyPI:

     make test_publish

-This will both build the dist files, and upload to TestPyPI.

 Make a new environment and activate it: